 Regulations can have costs for conservation as well as for stakeholders.
-Costs are least when minimal administration is combined with maximum motivation to comply, through easy compliance and reliable detection of non-compliance.
-Inappropriate (including incomprehensive or non-applicable) regulation may induce negative effects (e.g. disruption of habitats and microhabitats,
+Costs are least when minimal administration is combined with maximum motivation to comply, through easy compliance and reliable detection of non-compliance, while taking into account local uses and practices.
+Inappropriate (including incomprehensive or non-applicable) regulation may induce negative effects (e.g. disruption of habitats and microhabitats, unwitting impacts on other resource beneficiaries, etc.)